 b) Prior Registrant Organization

 c) Prior Registrant email address

+d) Prior Registrant administrative contact email address.

 c) “Change of Registrant Credential” means a unique PIN, password, string or code that is transmitted by the Registrar to the Prior Registrant for the purpose of facilitating a Change of Registrant.

-d) “Prior Registrant” means the Registered Name Holder, as indicated in the Registrar’s or applicable registry’s publicly accessible Whois service, at the time a Change of Registrant is requested.
+d) “Prior Registrant” means the Registered Name Holder, as indicated in the Registrar’s or applicable registry’s publicly accessible Whois service, at the time a Change of Registrant is initiated.

 e) “New Registrant” means the entity or person to whom the Prior Registrant proposes to transfer its domain name registration.